 For example, a student who enjoys mentoring youth and aspires to become a psychologist might volunteer for a community program.
 Likewise, a student majoring in marketing who supports environment-friendly laws may want to contact companies, politicians and organizations that support green efforts to see about volunteer positions related to marketing.

 Establishing key relationships

 Professional contacts gained through mentoring and networking can help your student with job and graduate/professional school opportunities.
-Encourage your student to look for positions that can put him/her in contact with individuals who can mentor and/or introduce your student to important associates.
+Encourage your student to look for positions that can put him or her in contact with individuals who can mentor and introduce your student to important associates.
 These key contacts can lead to job referrals, references and more.

 Building resume material

-Because volunteer activities offer solid work-oriented experience, they should be included on a resume along with other prominent career-related attributes.
-If your student has been involved in volunteerism, encourage him/her to highlight it as a source of skills and knowledge.
+Because volunteer activities include skill-building experiences, they should be included on a resume.
 Career experts encourage students to treat volunteerism as a form of work rather than something done as a side interest.